VoidSamuraj/VoidSamuraj/README.md

 I'm a IT engineer ,I love writing Android applications using Kotlin, Java and Jetpack Compose, but I don't limit myself to that.

-I have experience creating applications with Firebase and designing websites with HTML, JS, CSS.
+I have experience creating applications with Firebase and designing websites with HTML, JS, CSS and React.
 I've also worked on desktop applications using Java, JavaFX, and C/C++.
 I've also built a few backend applications with Ktor.